reactjs/react.dev/content/docs/testing-recipes.md

 });
 ```

+Diffrent DOM events and their properties are described in [MDN](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent).
+Note that you need to pass `{ bubbles: true }` in each event you create for it to reach the React listener because React automatically delegates events to the document.

+>Note:
+>
+>React Testing Library offers a [more concise helper](https://testing-library.com/docs/dom-testing-library/api-events) for firing events.

 ### Timers {#timers}

-UIs could use timer based functions like `setTimeout` to run time sensitive code.
-In this example, a multiple choice panel waits for a selection and advances, timing out if a selection isn't made in 5 seconds.
+Your code might use timer-based functions like `setTimeout` to schedule more work in the future.
+In this example, a multiple choice panel waits for a selection and advances, timing out if a selection isn't made in 5 seconds:

 ```jsx
 //card.js